 - Identifying target segments: Businesses should clearly define their target customer segments based on demographics, psychographics, and behaviors.
 Conducting market segmentation research helps understand the unique needs, preferences, and pain points of each segment and tailor offerings accordingly.

 - Examining consumer behavior and preferences: Businesses need to understand the preferences, attitudes, and decision-making processes of their target customers in the region.
 This may include studying cultural nuances, shopping habits, and brand perceptions that influence consumer behavior.

 Why does Southeast Asia present so much opportunity?

 To begin with, nearly every country in this region (except for Singapore) has an emerging and growing economy.
 Despite their geographic proximity, the countries in this region are different in other ways beyond just culture and religion, and therefore each should be entered with a separate strategy.

-- Singapore & Malaysia have the most mature markets and might be a good entry point for this region.
-Most of the other 10 countries have markets that offer longer term opportunities.
+- Singapore & Malaysia have the most mature markets and might be a good entry points for this region.
+Most of the other 10 countries have markets that offer longer-term opportunities.